DwGonzalez/node-crash-course/README.md

-# Lesson-7
+# Lesson-8

-- View engines
-- EJS
+- What is Middleware?
-- Passing data into views
-- Partial templates
+  - Is any code which runs on the server between getting a request and sending a response.
-- Adding CSS to views
+-